hiro4bbh/katamuki.rb/README.md

 running `sample/syscalls`.

 ## How to use katamuki.rb?
-Currently, katamuki.rb is extremely unstable, so there is not gem for katamuki.rb or installation scripts for deployment.
+Currently, katamuki.rb is extremely unstable, so there is no gem for katamuki.rb or installation scripts for deployment.

 You can use katamuki.rb on macOS from GitHub, as the following: